 The Middle Settlement (Mellembygden)

-Just north along the western coast lies a group of twenty farms called the Middle Settlement.
-In general, it is considered part of the Eastern Settlement.
+Just up the western coast lies a group of twenty farms called the Middle Settlement.
+Mostly, it is considered part of the Eastern Settlement.
 The excavations here show that the settlers occupied these farms from around 985 (before Eirik returned with his fleet) until the fourteenth century.7

 The Western Settlement (Vestribyggð)